 This is true, and out of date at the same time.
-La Paz had an unusual eruption of drug violence from August 2014 to October 2015 and in that period the region recorded more than 160 drug related homicides.
-The murder per capita rate rivaled Detroit.
-That violence has since been quelled and since October we have had three drug related incidents resulting in four deaths.
-But with the city of more than a 1/4 million and the tip of the peninsula just over 1/2 a million, that puts La Paz back on track with some of the US's safest cities in murders per capita.
+La Paz had an unusual eruption of drug violence from August 2014 and ended almost as dramtically in mid October 2015 and in that period the region recorded more than 160 drug related homicides.
+The murder per capita rate rivaled that of Detroit.
+That violence has since been quelled and since October, we have had three drug-related incidents resulting in four deaths.
+But with the city of more than a quarterof a million and the tip of the peninsula just over half a million, that puts La Paz back on track with some of the US's safest cities in murders per capita.
 Everyone is optimistic the current calm will return the nature of the City of La Paz to the city of peace.

 The Zika Virus

 There are currently no reported cases of Zika on the Baja peninsula or in any state adjacent to Baja ~ this may change as we enter our mosquito season in late July.
-Zika has been reported locally contacted in the southern most state of Mexico, Chiapis.
+Zika has been reported locally contacted in the southernmost state of Mexico, Chiapas.

 This is the same breed of mosquito that carries dengue and malaria, BTW.

-Much of Mexico never gets a 'killing frost' so we almost always have live mosquitoes, but much of Central Mexico is at too high an altitude to be threated by this species of mosquito..
-Here in Baja we also need rain for a 'bug season' and that won't happen again in the tropical reaches until early July.
-With tropical diseases ranging from good old Malaria to dengue you should always avoid insect bites.
+Much of Mexico never gets a 'killing frost' so we almost always have live mosquitoes, but much of Central Mexico is at too high an altitude to be threatened by this species of mosquito.
+Here in Baja, we also need rain for a 'bug season' and that won't happen again in the tropical reaches until early July.
+With tropical diseases ranging from good old Malaria to dengue, you should always avoid insect bites.